 How to Make a Better Vegan Meatball

-Achieving the perfect vegan meatball is all about mixing method and ingredient choice.
+Achieving the perfect vegan meatball is all about mixing methods and ingredient choices.
 Vegan meatballs are tricky when utilizing only vegetables and often there is a lot of added bread-crumbs or starch.

 Classic meatballs contain a 'panade', a mixture of starch, panko or breadcrumbs, and liquid, dairy-based or stock.
 This helps prevent meatball 'shrinkage' and acts as a binder.

-Luckily we don't have to worry about shrinkage with these vegan meatballs, the plant-based beyond beef patties gives it structure and a whopping 20 grams of protein per serving!
+Luckily we don't have to worry about shrinkage with these vegan meatballs, the plant-based beyond beef patties give it structure and a whopping 20 grams of protein per serving!

-Mise en Place is a french term for "everything in its place" and in the culinary realm refers to the set up before cooking.
-Make sure you have all your ingredients, cookware, and take a breathe before starting the cooking process.
+Mise en Place is a French term for "everything in its place" and in the culinary realm refers to the setup before cooking.
+Make sure you have all your ingredients, and cookware, and take a breath before starting the cooking process.